 Getting around Seoul: taking the Seoul subway

 The Seoul metro system actually comprises both above-ground and underground stops, but in the downtown region almost all stations are underground.
-When it comes to accessibility, the Seoul subway isn’t super wheelchair-friendly: many older station exits only have stairs and escalators, so check in advance which exits have elevators or wheelchair lifts.
+When it comes to accessibility, the Seoul subway isn’t super wheelchair-friendly: many older station exits only have stairs and escalators.
+On the interactive subway map, click the “Elevator” or “Wheelchair Lift” tabs at the bottom of the screen to see which stations have accessibility facilities.

 As you can tell from this map, the many subway lines and station exits can make your head spin.
 I highly recommend you download the apps mentioned earlier.